 Deliver every12345678Week(s)Month(s)See details

-A pillar of both Vietnamese cuisine and the noodle soup Hall of Fame, pho is a warm and welcome sight to the hungry, tired or stressed individual.
+A traditional pillar of both Vietnamese cuisine and the noodle soup Hall of Fame, pho is a warm and welcome sight to the hungry, tired or stressed individual.
 Starting with a generous slab of premium Chairman's Reserve brisket and heaps of beef shank and beef knuckle bones rich in collagen, marrow and minerals – all components of a healthy body - our pho is stewed for hours and steeped in a blend of premium spices including cloves, star anise, cinnamon, coriander, black cardamom and fennel.
 With a shot of fish sauce for natural umami (No MSG substitute here!) goodness, this soup is pho real (sorry, just had to)!

 Our Nomz Pho works either as a core recipe without the extras or a building block to a luxurious pho experience.
 We recommend garnishing with Thai basil, cilantro, bean sprouts, lime juice, spearmint, sriracha and hoisin sauce as desired (not included).